jamiewilbraham/azure-docs/articles/cognitive-services/Content-Moderator/ecommerce-retail-catalog-moderation.md

 ## Prerequisites

 - A Content Moderator subscription key.
-Follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Content Moderator service and get your key.
+Follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to the Content Moderator service and get your key.
 - A Computer Vision subscription key (same instructions as above).
 - Any edition of [Visual Studio 2015 or 2017](https://www.visualstudio.com/downloads/).
 - A set of images for each label that the Custom Vision classifier will use (in this case toys, pens, and US flags).